IrinaEvsei/web-programming-2016/gettingApi/README.md

-App for searching Github repositories
+App for searching Github users and repositories